Lorien Legacies: United As One

 Some new Human-Garde post a video on the internet to attract John's attention to have him pick them up as they stand by a Loralite stone in Niagara Falls.
-The team splits, with half going to rescue the human garde, while John and Nine meet with Five, who is locked away in a cell.
+The team splits, with half going to rescue the human Garde, while John and Nine meet with Five, who is locked away in a cell.
 John wants Five to teach him how to fly so he can board the warship.
 However, he struggles to pick up the legacy, so Five attacks him, hoping the battle rush would help him learn the skill, which he does.
 However, Marina wakes up and levitates an icicle in front of Five's face, threatening to kill him.

 The other team, en route to Niagara Falls, encounter turbulence when Sam uses his technopathic legacy to accidentally turn off the ship's engines.
-With some help from Ella, Sam is able to visualize the workings of the ship and turn them back on.
+With some help from Ella, Sam can visualize the workings of the ship and turn them back on.
 When they arrive on the scene they see fresh signs of a battle, with Skimmers destroyed and fire and ash swirling.
-The human garde managed to hold their own and fought off the Mogadorians.
+The human Garde managed to hold their own and fought off the Mogadorians.
 However, there is some disagreement if the teens are ready for war.
 To avoid any further people teleporting to Niagara Falls, Ella turns off the Loralite stone.
-As a neighboring warship makes its way there to check in, the team leaves for base.
+As a neighboring warship makes its way there to check in, the team leaves for the base.

 Adam instigates dissension in the Mogadorian ranks.
 A warship fires on Sydney while another captain in Moscow declares himself the beloved leader, which leads to the captain in Berlin making an assassination attempt on the usurper.
-In Kazakhstan another 2 warships meet and began to blow each other apart.
+In Kazakhstan, another 2 warships meet and began to blow each other apart.

 Sam attempts to use his techno legacy to copy the cloaking device codes into everyday electronics, he builds a prototype that he asks the team to test when they attack the warship.

 John, Six, and Adam board the warship.
 John begins killing all the Mogadorians in a cold ruthless manner, while Adam and Six strip the skimmers of their cloaking devices.
 Before the day is done the Garde have stolen a warship.
 They meet a Mogadorian named Rex, whom Adam recognizes and saves from John's attack.
 Sam's tech is found to be successful.